Dentures in Turkey

 How Are Partial Dentures Made?

-The process of creating partial dentures is personalized and involves several steps to ensure a precise fit and comfortable wear.
+The process of creating them is personalized and involves several steps to ensure a precise fit and comfortable wear.
 It typically includes assessment, impressions, trial fittings, and final adjustments.

 The process includes: